Moderna Unusual Options Activity

-Whales with a lot of money to spend have taken a noticeably bullish stance on Moderna.
+Investors with a lot of money to spend have taken a bearish stance on Moderna (NASDAQ:MRNA).

 Projected Price Targets

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $30.0 to $60.0 for Moderna over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $25.0 to $80.0 for Moderna over the last 3 months.

 |Symbol